Two Seattle law firms combine to form 180-attorney shop

 Two midsized law firms based in Seattle are combining forces to bolster their services and extend their reach.

-Foster Pepper, founded in 1904, will combine with Garvey Schubert Barer in September following votes by the partners of both firms, they said Monday.
+Foster Pepper, founded in 1904, will combine with Garvey Schubert Barer, established in 1966, the firms said Monday.
+The merger, which takes effect in September, follows votes by the partners of both firms.

 The merged firm, to be called Foster Garvey, will have the equivalent of 180 full-time attorneys.
 That would make it among the region’s largest law firms.